healthchecks/healthchecks/templates/docs/projects_teams.md

 Checks and integrations are project-scoped: each check and each configured integration always belongs to a particular project.
-Checks can be transferred from one project to another, preserving check's ping address:
+Checks can be transferred between projects.
+The transfer operation preserves check's ping address:

 ![The transfer dialog](IMG_URL/transfer_check.png)